System Design Space

 medium

-Analysis of the history of Lovable, business model and conceptual architecture of the vibe-coding platform: from open-source CLI to cloud product with agent workflow.
+Analysis of Lovable's history, business model, and conceptual architecture: from an open-source CLI to a cloud product with an agent-driven workflow.

-The chapter shows how an open-source CLI, cloud delivery, a vibe-coding workflow, and an agent workflow have to converge into one architecture if the product is going to be repeatably useful rather than just impressive.
+The chapter shows how an open-source project, a cloud product, development through dialogue, and an agent loop have to converge into one architecture if the result is going to be repeatably useful rather than merely impressive.

-For design reviews, it is a convenient case for discussing the boundary between the model platform, product UX, monetization, and the cost of orchestration.
+For design reviews, it is a convenient case for discussing the boundary between the model platform, user workflow, monetization, and orchestration cost.

 Practical value of this chapter